 Jamaican villa fees

-We booked one villa through VRBO on Jack’s Hill, just outside Kingston.
+We booked one villa through VRBO.
 In addition to what we paid upfront, we also had non-negotiable fees for the staff to get groceries, a separate fee for them to cook dinner, and a steep per-night rate for every additional guest beyond 2… in a house that sleeps 9.
-We were 6 (which we noted in the booking) and it didn’t matter that it was only 2 extra beds, the rate was per-person.
-I double checked and none of those “add ons” were clearly laid out on the VRBO page.

 The price ended up being nearly double what we expected!
 Ah!
 Not a fun surprise when you’re on vacation.
+VRBO has improved recently and has far fewer hidden fees.
+But you still need to stay vigilant.

 By comparison, we booked the Silver Sands villa directly through a friend.
 We had three staff members and their work was included in the price.
 We also didn’t have to pay for extra people after we’d already arrived, which makes sense to me.